windsorschmidt/tango-dosbox/README.md

 # About

-Tango PCB with DosBox configuration file.
+Tango PCB in DosBox PC emulator.

 # DosBox Install